Search

 Jim: My goodness.

 John: Well, what Lisa Sexton expressed there is so common for all of us as parents.
-We want to be, uh, really over-protective of our kids, but she and her son, Dr. Tyler Sexton, will have much more to share next time.
+We wanna be, uh, really overprotective of our kids.
+But, uh, she and her son, Dr. Tyler Sexton, will have much more to share next time.

 Jim: This is such a powerful discussion that is helping people.
 And every day here at Focus on the Family, our goal is to put an arm around you if you’re struggling in marriage or parenting.
-And we have caring, Christian counselors who are available to walk through that difficult situation, whatever it may be, and also provide you with resources and Biblical guidance.
-Thank you for your financial support and your prayer cover as we do ministry here.
-If you believe in what we’re doing at Focus on the Family, can you help support us?
-It doesn’t get done without your prayers, obviously, and your financial support.
-And if you can make a donation today, your gift will be doubled thanks to some friends of the ministry and it’s a fun way to simply spur each other on to give.
+And we have caring Christian counselors who are available to walk through that difficult situation, whatever it may be, and also provide you with resources and biblical guidance.
+Thank you for your financial support, uh, and your prayer cover as we do ministry here.
+If you believe in what we’re doing at Focus on the Family, uh, can you help support us?
+Uh, it doesn’t get done without your prayers obviously, and your financial support.

 No Such Thing as Can't